 Flame Retardants

-Dogs Naturally magazine has written a fabulous article about how these chemicals are even in the dog food!
-Another reason to stay away from industry food and how dogs and cats blood levels are showing extraordinary levels of the chemicals in their bloodstream which will undoubtedly be contributing to whole host of health issues no doubt.
+Dogs Naturally magazine has written a fabulous article reporting how these chemicals are even in the dog food! another reason to stay away from industry food and how dogs and cats blood levels are showing extraordinary levels of the chemicals in their bloodstream which will undoubtedly be contributing to whole host of health issues.

-And please note, GREEN does not mean “green”.
-Do your homework, and understand the ingredient list.
+Please note, products labelled as green does not mean “green as the consumer translates”.
+Please do your homework and understand the ingredient list.
 Is anything on the list toxic to your blood?
 As most companies “marketing” does not equate to “truth”, but strictly, to sales.

 Resources